At Westminster Presbyterian, we are passionate about serving our neighbors both near and far.

 Westminster works with partners in Freetown to purchase and distribute food supplies for 200 orphans living at the Mass Orphan Mission.
 Funds have also been used to support Ebola orphans and for Ebola prevention.

 Sponsor or attend one of our African Family Night fundraisers.
 Twice a year, in March and November, families of Westminster and the local African community gather for a free night of games, music, speakers and lots of very good food.
-The next African Spring Dinner will take place in March 2020.
-View a video from the 2019 African Family Night.
+View a video from the 2020 African Family Night.

 Ways to Engage